IAHispano/Applio/README.md

 ## Repository Enhancements

-This repository has undergone significant enhancements to improve its functionality and maintainability:
+This repository offers several enhancements compared to other alternatives in the speech-to-speech domain:

 - **Modular Codebase:** Restructured codebase for better organization, readability, and maintenance.
 - **Hop Length Implementation:** Improved efficiency and performance, especially on Crepe (formerly Mangio-Crepe), thanks to [@Mangio621](https://github.com/Mangio621/Mangio-RVC-Fork).